luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 ---
 layout: post
-title:  "A data manual for Baobei - The Titanic Data Example"
+title:  "An intro to the most basic Machine Learning techniques through the Kaggle Example"
 date:   2016-10-11
 published: true
 ---

-Hi Baobei,
+[comment]: <> (Hi Baobei,

 The puppy scientific learning community is happy to have you on board with this course in the basic techniques of Machine Learning.
-So, Welcome!
+So, Welcome!)

+When learning data sciences, we are usually faced with the difficult choice of knowing where to learn.
+Luckily for us, the Internet has a huge amount of resources for all levels.
+Most people end up taking online classes like the ones in [Coursera](https://www.coursera.org/), [edx](https://www.edx.org/), or [Udacity](https://www.udacity.com/), and eventually walk their way to [Kaggle](https://www.kaggle.com/).
+Before getting into it, I want to mention the there are more advance resource out there and I will write about this in subsequent posts, but some of my favorites are [CS231n: Convolutional Neural Networks for Visual Recognition.](http://cs231n.github.io/)  and [UCL Course on RL](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html).

+When starting with Kaggle the first example you ought to go through is the Titanic Example, the goal is to use the techniques, that you already know, to predict the likeness of a passenger to survive.
+We do this next.

 ## The Titanic Data

 The RMS Titanic was a ship that sunk in 1912.
-The failure to have proper safety procedures and equipement led to a huge loss of life.
-Our goal is to find the features of a person that is more likely to survived.
-Before talking about the data set let's load the packages we will need:
+The failure to have proper safety procedures and equipment led to a huge loss of life.
+Our goal is to find the features of a person that is more likely to have survived.

+Before talking about the data, we need to import some standard packages:

 - numpy: Allows to deal with scientific computations.
 - pandas: Helps dealing with datasets, series, and data related stuff.
-- sklearn: Short for scientific kit for learning, contains several methods for machine learning.
+- sklearn: Short for scientific kit for learning, contains several methods for (basic) machine learning.
 Quite useful!
 - matplotlib: Package for plotting graphs and visualization of data.